 In the area known as el Bierzo, between Galicia and Castile-León in northeastern Spain, the protagonist is the red grape Mencía.
 Thanks to the influence of Atlantic and Mediterranean climates and the predominantly mineral soil composition, wines from here have their own marked identity.
 They are potent and balanced, and characterized by aromas of wild fruit against a backdrop of blackberries and fruit preserves.
 They are velvety on the palate with refreshing acidity and a decidedly mineral character.

-This list of native red grape varieties wouldn’t be complete without mentioning the existing varieties on the Canary Islands, which hail from century-old vines planted on ungrafted rootstock.
+of native red grape varieties wouldn’t be complete without mentioning the existing varieties on the Canary Islands, which hail from century-old vines planted on ungrafted rootstock.
 One of the principal varieties is Listán Negro, which is primarily cultivated on the island of Tenerife.
 Not only has it adapted very well to the varying altitudes and climates, but also to the islands’ volcanic soil.
 These wines are very particular, with aromas of wild fruits, rockrose and white flowers, as well as mineral notes and a splendid repertoire of spices.

 In accordance with current legislation, only those varieties that are found in the Spanish Registry of Commercial Grape Varieties can be cultivated in this country.